core-wg/yang-cbor/draft-ietf-core-sid.md

 [^status]

 [^status]:
-    The present version (–20) is intended to address all IESG feedback.
-    It has significantly progressed from –16, which was the original submission to the IESG.
+    The present version (–21) updates the `ietf-system.sid` example to correctly provide SIDs for the RPCs in `ietf-system.yang`.

 --- middle